British HallmarksCopyright © David Boettcher 2005 - 2024 all rights reserved.

 Let's now have a look at the four parts of a British hallmark in more detail.
-Watch cases made in Britain from silver or gold should by law have been subjected to "assay" (which simply means "to test") to determine the purity of the metal, and provided they are of the required standard, stamped with marks showing at least the following four things:
+Watch cases made in Britain from silver or gold were by law subjected to "assay" (which simply means "to test") to determine the purity or fineness of the metal and, provided they are of the required standard, stamped with marks showing at least the following four things:

-- Town mark - showing at which assay office the article was tested and hallmarked.
+- Assay Office mark - showing at which assay office the article was tested and hallmarked.

 - Standard mark - the tested and guaranteed minimum fineness of the metal.